seb-patron/archived-seb-patron.github.io/_posts/2018-06-12-prioritizing-relationships.markdown

 ---
 layout: post
-title: prioritizing relationships
+title: Prioritizing Relationships
 date: 2018-06-12 07:32:45
 image: /assets/img/value-filled-life/vision-board.jpg
-description: how do you choose who to spend your time with?
+description: How do you choose who to spend your time with?
 ---

 How do you choose the people that matter in your life?
 Or better yet, how do you choose who to spend your time with?